-Caution is advised when sildenafil is administered to patients taking an alpha-blocker, as the co-administration may lead to symptomatic hypotension in a few susceptible individuals (see section 4.5).
+Caution is advised when sildenafil is administered to patients taking an alpha-blocker, as the co-administration may lead to symptomatic hypotension in a few susceptible individuals.
 This is most likely to occur within 4 hours post sildenafil dosing.
 In order to minimise the potential for developing postural hypotension, patients should be hemodynamically stable on alpha-blocker therapy prior to initiating sildenafil treatment.
-Initiation of sildenafil at a dose of 25 mg should be considered (see section 4.2).
+Initiation of sildenafil at a dose of 25 mg should be considered.
 In addition, physicians should advise patients what to do in the event of postural hypotensive symptoms.